Trains and train service

-If a train is exceptionally busy our conductor may decide to ‘de-classify' first class.
+If a train is exceptionally busy our on board staff may decide to ‘de-classify' first class.
 This is unusual because we respect that you’ve paid a premium for the first class service.

-Our conductors are unlikely to de-classify if some standard class ticket holders are standing, but it becomes more likely as the number of those standing increases.
+Our on board staff are unlikely to de-classify if some standard class ticket holders are standing, but it becomes more likely as the number of those standing increases.

 You need to make your claim within 28 days of the journey concerned.